ehForwarderBot/ehForwarderBot/docs/channel.md

 # `EFBChannel`

-`EFBChannel` is a base class for EFB channels.
+`EFBChannel` is the base class for EFB channels.
 All channel classes, master and slave, should extend this class.
 It can be defined in either a single file or a module folder with `__init__.py`.

 ## Attributes
 **channel_name** (str)